somnambulist-tech/cte-builder/README.md

  * [BlackFire](https://blackfire.io)

-For other frameworks; as DBAL is used, hook into the Configuration object and add an SQL logger instance that can report to your frameworks profiler.
+For other frameworks; as DBAL is used, hook into the Configuration object and add an SQL logger instance that can report to your frameworks' profiler.

 ## Test Suite